rodneyshupe/Cookbook/Recipes/PicklesAndPreserves/Sauerkraut.rst

 Notes
 -----

 - Sauerkraut with other cabbages: Red cabbage, napa cabbage, and other cabbages all make great sauerkraut.
-Make individual batches or mix them up for a multi-colored sauerkraut!
+Make individual batches or mix them up for a multi-coloured sauerkraut!
 - Larger or smaller batches: To make larger or smaller batches of sauerkraut, keep the same ratio of cabbage to salt and adjust the size of the container.
 Smaller batches will ferment more quickly and larger batches will take longer.
 - Hot and cold temperatures: Do everything you can to store sauerkraut at a cool room temperature.
 At high temperatures, the sauerkraut can sometimes become unappetizingly mushy or go bad.
 Low temperatures (above freezing) are fine, but fermentation will proceed more slowly.